Tampa Bay Lightning's Golden Moment: A New Era of Heroes

 A Gold and Silver Come Home to Tampa

 At the start of these Winter Olympics, nine members of the Tampa Bay Lightning made the trip to Milan to compete in the Men's Tournament.
+By the final, only two remained.

-Jake Guentzel brings home the goal medal and bragging rights in the Bolts locker room.
+Jake Guentzel brings home the gold medal and bragging rights in the Bolts locker room.
 In the tournament, Guentzel scored against Denmark on February 14th, had 13 total shots on goal, and finished with a player rating of +2.

 They weren't the favorites.
 They were the underdogs on Sunday.
 They may not have even been the best rostered team out there.